-The Libre Computer Project is founded with the mission to help people realize computing applications applied to everyday life.
-We contribute financially to community-driven open-source software projects that affect our goal of open computing.
-By open computing, we mean that all the hardware components are available to be purchased by anyone and use together with free software to build innovative products without licensing and other restrictions.
-We help accelerate the process of providing the knowledge, skills, and tools to help people offer better services to each other through this open computing.
+The Libre Computer project is founded with the mission to help people realize computing applications applied to everyday life.
+We contribute to community-driven open-source software projects that affect our goal of open computing.
+By open computing, we mean that all the hardware components are available to be purchased by anyone and can be used together with free software to build innovative products without licensing and other restrictions.
+We want to help accelerate this by providing the knowledge, skills, and tools to help people offer better services to each other through this open computing initiative.

 What is computing?